February 16, 2023

 Physical servers

-Physical servers are also known as “baremetal” servers.
+Physical servers are also known as “bare metal” servers.

 Physical servers are exclusive and dedicated to one client.
 Your server is stored in its own spot on a physical rack in one of our data centers.
 Setup can be more expensive initially as the cost is largely dependent on what resources you want.